BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <p>
-He invented Stochastic computing and pioneered computational complexity theory (big O notation!).
+He invented stochastic computing and pioneered computational complexity theory (big O notation!).
 <blockquote>
 Stochastic computing was introduced by von Neumann in 1953 and could not be implemented until advances in computing of the 1960s.
 Around 1950 he was also among the first to talk about the time complexity of computations, which eventually evolved into the field of computational complexity theory.<sup>1</sup>
 </blockquote>

 <p>
+He invented cellular automata!
 <blockquote>
 He created the field of cellular automata through his rigorous mathematical treatment of the structure of self-replication, which preceded the discovery of DNA by several years.<sup>13</sup>
 </blockquote>